OmniLayer/spec/README.md

 1. [Currency identifier](#field-currency-identifier) = 1 for Mastercoin
 1. [Amount to transfer](#field-number-of-coins) = 100,000,000 (1.00000000 Mastercoins)

-### Sell Coins for Bitcoins
+### Sell Mastercoins for Bitcoins

-Description: Transaction type 20 posts the terms of an offer to sell Master Protocol-derived coins in the specified currency for bitcoins.
+Description: Transaction type 20 posts the terms of an offer to sell Mastercoins for bitcoins.
 A new sell offer is created with Action = 1 (New).

 If the amount offered exceeds the number owned by the sending address, this indicates the user is offering to sell all of them.
 That amount will be reserved from the available balance for this address much like any other exchange platform.
 For instance: If an address owns 100 MSC and it creates a "Sell Order" for 100 MSC, then the address's available balance is now 0 MSC, reserving 100 MSC.
 Other outgoing Mastercoin transactions created while this order is still valid will be invalidated.